gobysec/GobyExtension/README.md

 ###### Extension’s entry file

-Entry file need to export function activate, When the extension is installed successfully, this function will be executed.
+Entry file needs to export a function, activate, when the extension is installed successfully, this function will be executed.

 ``` scilab